THE SPACELESS GALLERY

 Saturday: 12 PM – 6 PM

-The Reversed series were painted on the back of the unprimed, unstretched canvas on the floor of my Bleecker street studio in 2016, I kept the canvas as I loved the paint seeping through the raw canvas, the back of the painting which happened “by accident”, the staining of the raw cotton, and I realized 3 years after painting them, that I could stretch them in reverse to reveal the hidden side of the stretcher…
+Sophie Kitching’s ‘Reversed’ series were painted on the back of unprimed, unstretched canvases on the floor of her Bleecker Street studio in 2016.
+The paint seeping through the raw cotton, the staining on the rear of the surfaces, which happened by accident, evoked a weather forecast and became the focal point of this body of work, and 3 years after making them, she stretched them in reverse to reveal the hidden side of the work.

 Reversed I, 2016-2019